dianna-ai/dianna/docs/CONTEXT.md

 * **Simple unified interface**

-DIANNA provided a simle unified interface to the chosen XAI methods (explainers).
-The library can be used both from the command-line and from its easy to use [dashboard](https://github.com/dianna-ai/dianna/tree/main?tab=readme-ov-file#dashboard).
+DIANNA provided a simple unified interface to the chosen XAI methods (explainers).
+The library can be used both from the command-line and we are working on an easy to use [dashboard](https://github.com/dianna-ai/dianna/tree/main?tab=readme-ov-file#dashboard), which can already be run with some of our examples for demo purposes.

 *	**Standard DNN format**